High-tech exports exceed half of all Israel’s exports for the first time – but the technology companies’ value is declining

 The distribution of high-tech employees between the different company types reveals that despite Israel’s image as the “startup nation”, only 8% of the industry’s employees work at companies defined as startups (i.e. young startup companies).
 In practice, most of them (30%) are employed at high-tech industry companies that primarily include the defense industry which is the largest high-tech employer.
 The next largest employers are growth companies (21%), IT companies (20%) and multinational corporations (18%).

 Analysis of the high-tech companies’ geographical dispersion reveals that Tel Aviv is home to more than one third of the companies operating in Israel and to one quarter of high-tech employees.
 The next cities in the ranking for number of high-tech employees are Haifa and Herzliya with 13.6% and 7.7% respectively.
 The neighboring cities Rehovot and Nes Ziyona collectively host 6.6% of the country’s high-tech employees.

-An examination of changes over time reveals that Tel Aviv is also the city in which the most technology companies were opened between 2015-2020, both in terms of the number of companies and the growth rate.10 It should be noted that although Jerusalem is home to 6.8% of Israel's high-tech companies, these employ only 4.2% of the workers.
+An examination of changes over time reveals that Tel Aviv is also the city in which the most technology companies were opened between 2015-2020, both in terms of the number of companies and the growth rate.5After neutralizing the cities with less than 100 companies in 2020.
+It should be noted that although Jerusalem is home to 6.8% of Israel’s high-tech companies, these employ only 4.2% of the workers.
 In other words, Jerusalem is characterized by an abundance of small startups and not of large companies that employ significant numbers of workers.
-This contrasts to Ra'anana – a city with a similar share of the country's high-tech employees (4.6%) but with less than half the number of companies (3.2% of all the companies) i.e., a city typified by a concentration of large companies rather than startups.
+This contrasts to Ra’anana – a city with a similar share of the country’s high-tech employees (4.6%) but with less than half the number of companies (3.2% of all the companies) i.e., a city typified by a concentration of large companies rather than startups.

 Most popular course of study in Israel: Computer Science